nestordemeure/breviarium/data/english.md

 ### Giving Gifts and Favors

 Be generous in giving what you know others will not ask for, or what they will never use, such as privileges.

 A teacher should not instruct his student so thoroughly that the student no longer hopes to learn more.
 Nor should a parent give so much to his child that the child either does not need any favors or cannot hope for anything more.
 The same applies to a master with respect to his servant.
 If lands are given, they should be of a kind that require the master's goodwill, for instance lacking wood, water, or mills.
 If a contract or deed is drawn up, a clause should be included making it revocable at the master's discretion.

 If someone is worthy of a common office and declines it when you confer it on him, do not allow him to refuse under any circumstances; unless it is publicly known that he has done this.
-Otherwise, it will be believed that you did not adequately compensate his merits; so that he cannot excuse himself, confer it when it must be immediately administered, and meanwhile be absent, so that he is compelled to inquire about the appointment and begin his duties in the meantime.
+Otherwise, it will be believed that you did not adequately compensate his merits.
+So that he cannot excuse himself, confer it when it must be immediately administered, and meanwhile be absent, so that he is compelled to inquire about the appointment and begin his duties in the meantime.

 A favor should be granted in such a way that you lose nothing by it, for instance by forgiving due penalties as a reward, or new taxes that you would otherwise have imposed less justly, following the example of your neighbors.
 The things you use yourself, such as weapons, horses, rings, should not be too costly, so that you can give them away as a great gift at little cost to yourself.

 When giving gifts, avoid common methods.
 For instance, to give a rifle, have a contest with a prize for hitting a target, then give it to the winner as if already victorious.
-Or certainly decide on the matter, or rig the game.
+You can certainly decide on the matter, or rig the game.

 If you wish to give something pleasing to a particular person, do not promise it, because then they will decline it politely, or at least buy it with entreaties.

 Those who praise their own possessions in front of others are inviting them to ask for those things.

 Do not readily condemn what predecessors have established; they foresaw things you do not notice.

 Likewise, do not readily grant perpetual favors, because it may be necessary to change them later, and you will no longer be able to do so.

 Do not appear to throw away gifts, nor try to increase their value so that they may be pleasing.

 Consider what needs someone is compelled by, and when; and if you have benefited others, do not tell this to others; you will offend them and seem to be reproaching them.
 And if you are forced to mention it, say it was a debt, and that you do not need or wish to accept thanks for it.

 If something is given to you (even if very small), take care not to be ungrateful.

 ### Asking for Things

 See that what you ask for does not strain the purse or demand much labor, and it will be enough to indicate to a friend that you are in need of this thing.
 For if he does not provide it then, he will not do so at your entreaty either.
 But show yourself grateful for what has been provided, so that he may notice that by this very act you are requesting more.

 If you are about to request something serious, discuss other matters and explain your desires as if doing something else.

 Be cautious when asking nobles, because they think they are being ordered.
 Bring in intercessors, the most illustrious persons, such as offspring to a parent, as long as you do not employ those who are in need of the same thing.

 The time to ask is when someone is happy, which is on a feast day and after a meal, but not while he is drowsy, nor amid other business when he is distracted, nor when afflicted by sleep.

-And do not presume to ask for many things at once.
+Do not presume to ask for many things at once.

 When taking up someone's cause to promote, favor him as if he were unknown.
 Have rare meetings with him, so that you may seem to be moved more by honest and public affection than private.

 Propose reasons and advantages to the persons with whom you are dealing: profits and losses to the greedy; the glory of God to spiritual men; praises to the young; and mockery from companions.

 Do not ask a leader for privileges and charters, for such things are granted slowly.
 But at an opportune time, submit the written documents for him to sign.

-Do not ask another for something if he is fond of it (especially if it is useless to you), some rare thing.
-For if he refuses, he will think you have injured him and will hate you, for it is human to hate the one you have injured.
+Do not ask another for some rare thing if he is fond of it (especially if it is useless to you).
+For if he refuses, he will think he has injured you and will hate you, for it is human to hate the one you have injured.
 If he grants it, he will shun you as an indiscreet petitioner.

 Because it is shameful to suffer rejection, ask for nothing unless you are certain of obtaining it.
-Therefore it will be better not to ask, but only to explain the necessity.
+Therefore it is better not to ask, but only to explain the necessity.

 Let no one notice that you love the thing you desire before you are in possession of it.
 Therefore, either show despair or spread the rumor that it has already been destined for another, and congratulate him.

 If something is denied to you, secretly send another to request it for himself, from whom you will more easily obtain the thing.

 If someone wants to snatch from you an honor that you seek, send someone to him who will dissuade him in the name of friendship and show the difficulties.

 ### Admonishing

 Begin by relating other matters, then exaggerate and condemn the deeds about which you wish to admonish, adding other circumstances, lest the listener realize he is being rebuked.

 Often tell the listener to be of good mind and cheerful, mixing in jests.
 If he becomes sad, ask the cause, then at the end append everything else, even speaking about remedies in the abstract.

 If someone knows he is suspected by you of some vice, put him in charge of secret matters, but not with risk.
 In order not to remove your suspicion of him, he will carry out the task with his whole heart.
 Therefore, it is sometimes expedient to show yourself as suspicious.

 If you reprove headstrong youths who fall into illicit acts, you will only inflame them more.
 Therefore, it is better to await their repentance or satiety.

 If it happens that you must change tactics, do not abruptly shift from harsh to gentle.

-With the cold, one must act openly and incite fear; with the fervent, act cautiously and gently.
+With cold people, one must act openly and incite fear; with fervent people, act cautiously and gently.

 ### Avoiding Deception

 Give moderate trust to prudent men, because they too greatly understate what concerns their prerogatives; and because they put too favorable an interpretation on the reputation of others.
 They will not admit if anyone has spoken ill of you in their presence, nor from whom you should beware, nor with what vices they struggle.
 The same is true of priests when they praise their penitents, because they can say nothing but good about them, no less than parents about their children.

-From one you fear may make complaints against you, raise a disturbance, or do something similar in your absence - keep him with you under the guise of friendship, in entertainments, hunting, at table, in conversation, in military service, etc. Thus, to prevent neighboring nations from rebelling while you are entangled in another war, bring their leading men with you to the war with a small force, from which no treachery can be feared, as if they were most faithful.
+From one you fear may make complaints against you, raise a disturbance, or do something along those lines in your absence - keep him with you under the guise of friendship, in entertainments, hunting, at table, in conversation, in military service, etc.
+Thus, to prevent neighboring nations from rebelling while you are entangled in another war, bring their leading men with you to the war with a small force, from which no treachery can be feared, as if they were most faithful.

 It will be useful to have a mirror in front of you while you sit at table or write, so that you may see what is being done behind your back.

 ### Preserving Health

 Pay attention here to avoid deficiencies or excesses in food, in terms of both quantity and quality, as well as in clothing with respect to heat and cold.
 Avoid distress in sleep, work, and location, and do not praise places that are excessively high.
 Repletion and evacuation are the sources of diseases; let motion and rest be moderate, and the passions of the mind not unbridled.

 Do not dwell near swamps or even rivers.

 The windows of your bedroom should face more to the North and East than to the South.

 One should not pursue serious business for more than two hours at a time, but at intervals allow for some relaxation of the mind.

 Foods should be well-prepared and such that they can be obtained anywhere.

 Use Venus moderately in whatever state you remain, and do so according to the requirements of your own constitution.